nalaseivad/captainginja.github.io/_posts/2019-04-15-on-an-interesting-9-digit-number.md

 How many such numbers have this property?

-# Solution strategies
+# Solution Strategies

 Clearly we could write some code to implement a brute-force solution.
 We could generate all the possible 9 digit numbers and test for the requisite properties of the sub-numbers.
 That would be inelegant though.
 Surely we can use some clever mathematics to solve this, or at least to significantly pare down the space of possible solutions such that we could solve it by hand.
 Let's try.

-# A mathematical approach
+# A Mathematical Approach

 Let's use the letters \\(a\\) through \\(i\\) as labels for the digits in the number that we seek.
 So the number is
 \\(abcdefghi\\) and we can describe its required properties using the following expressions ...